 Meridith Owensby is a co-founder of Lydia’s House and the treasurer of the board.
 Prior to moving to Ohio she spent four years in Washington, DC as the on-site program services manager for Miriam’s House, a home for homeless women and children with HIV.
 Meridith has a bachelor’s degree in mechanical engineering from Georgia Tech and a master’s degree in rehabilitation from the University of Arkansas in Little Rock.
 Prior to Lydia’s House she worked for the Cincinnati Association for the Blind and Visually Impaired.

-Mary Ellen is a co-founder of and president of the board.
-She is a stay at home mom of three young children and an active Norwood resident.
+Mary Ellen Mitchell is a co-founder of Lydia’s House and vice president of the board.
+She works three days a week for Lydia’s House and also is the primary care-taker of her three young children.
 She has a BA from Emory University and an MA in Theology from Xavier University.
-She has a back ground in fund development, having served several non-profit organizations in this capacity.
+She has a background in fund development, having served several non-profit organizations in this capacity.
 She has also worked as a campus minister for two universities, is a certified religion teacher with the Catholic Archdiocese of Cincinnati and has volunteered in many capacities as a children and family minister.
-She was a live in volunteer for a homeless service provider, Grace Place, from 2004-2005.
-She and her family are members of Bellarmine parish.
+She was a live-in volunteer for a homeless service provider, Grace Place, from 2004 to 2005.
+Now an active Norwood resident, she and her family are members of Bellarmine parish.